rusalka013/Amazon_Rec_Systems/README.md

 The objective:

-* Explore Neural Networks by using TensorFlow Recommenders to address Cold Start problem.
+* Using Neural Network to improve product recommendations for Cold Start problem.

 Projected Outcome:
 * Test Retrieval, Ranking, and Sequential models.